Greenland: Government

-Greenland's head of state is King Frederik X. The King's government in Denmark appoints a high commissioner (Rigsombudsmand) to represent it on the island.
+Greenland's head of state is King Frederik X. The king's government in Denmark appoints a high commissioner (Rigsombudsmand) to represent it on the island.
 The commissioner is Julie Præst Wilche.

-The Greenland constituency elects two MP representatives to the Kingdom Parliament (Folketinget) in Denmark, out of a total of 179.
+The Greenland constituency elects two MP representatives (North Atlantic mandates) to the Kingdom Parliament (Folketinget) in Denmark, out of a total of 179.
 The current representatives are Aki-Matilda Høegh-Dam of the Naleraq Party and Aaja Chemnitz Larsen of the Inuit Community Party.
 Greenland has a national Parliament that consists of 31 representatives.
 The government is the Naalakkersuisut, whose members are appointed by the premier.
 The premier is the head of government, and is usually the leader of the majority party in Parliament.
-The premier is Múte Bourup Egede of the Inuit Ataqatigiit party.

 Administrative divisions

 Formerly consisting of three counties comprising a total of 18 municipalities, Greenland abolished these in 2009 and has since been divided into large territories known as "municipalities" (kommuneqarfiit, kommuner): Sermersooq ("Much Ice") around the capital Nuuk and also including all East Coast communities; Kujalleq ("South") around Cape Farewell; Qeqqata ("Centre") north of the capital along the Davis Strait; Qeqertalik ("The one with islands") surrounding Disko Bay; and Avannaata ("Northern") in the northwest; the latter two having come into being as a result of the Qaasuitsup municipality, one of the original four, being partitioned in 2018.
 The northeast of the island composes the unincorporated Northeast Greenland National Park.
 Pituffik Space Base is also unincorporated, an enclave within Avannaata municipality.
 As a territorial concession granted to the United States in perpetuity, it is administered by the United States Space Force.
 During its construction, there were as many as 12,000 American residents but in recent years the number has been below 1,000.